-Based on scholastic background, personal evaluations and motivation; grade-point average of 3.0 (on a 4.0 scale) is recommended, but averages above 2.5 will be considered.
+Based on scholastic background, personal evaluations and motivation; grade-point average of 3.0 (on a 4.0 scale) is required.
 Must be eligible for B.S. in Radiologic Technology upon completion of the program.
 A minimum of a C in all core courses.

 12-month training program